Ship Chartering and Ship Management

 Below are examples of typical Shipping Group structures and their differences concerning Chartering and Shipbroking:

-Private Bulk Shipping Group: This group owns and operates a fleet of ten ships, including five MR tankers and five handy bulk carriers that trade globally.
-The group maintains a small office in Dubai managed by a Chartering Manager and a main office in Athens handling accounts and administration.
-Five MR tankers operate under Time Charters, and the five handy bulk carriers trade on the spot market.
-Ships are brokered through a select few Competitive Shipbrokers with long-standing trusted relationships.
-Ship Agents are appointed in each port on an individual basis.
-As handy bulk carriers operate on the Spot Market, Charterers are located worldwide, using various Standard Voyage Charter Party Forms depending on the cargo.
-Conversely, the tankers aim for Time Charter employment, attracting a smaller, more specific group of clients, primarily major oil Charterers who use their own Tanker Charter Party Forms.
+Private Bulk Shipping Group: A Private Bulk Shipping Group may own and operate a fleet of ten ships, including five MR tankers and five handy bulk carriers trading worldwide.
+The group may maintain a small Chartering office in Dubai led by a Chartering Manager, while its main administrative and accounting office is located in Athens.
+The five MR tankers may be employed under Time Charters, while the five handy bulk carriers trade in the Spot Market.
+The bulk carriers may be fixed through a limited number of Competitive Shipbrokers with whom the Shipowner has long-standing trusted relationships.
+Ship Agents may be appointed separately for each port call.
+Because the handy bulk carriers are exposed to the Spot Market, the group deals with Charterers worldwide and uses different Standard Voyage Charter Party Forms depending on cargo and trade.
+The tankers, by contrast, may target Time Charter employment with a narrower group of major oil Charterers that often insist on their own Tanker Charter Party Forms.

-• Public Diversified Shipping Group: This group is a holding company that controls a fleet of over 100 various types and sizes of ships, each owned by its respective single-ship owning subsidiaries.
-Financial oversight is concentrated at its New York headquarters, while technical management, manning, Ship operations, and Chartering are handled from more cost-effective locations such as Athens.
-Listed on Nasdaq, this group is predominantly owned by institutional investors and closely monitored by investment analysts specializing in shipping.
-Despite recently fending off a significant takeover attempt, the management remains under pressure to enhance the return on capital employed.
-Chartering activities are managed through a mix of In-house and Competitive Shipbrokers.
-Ship Agents are appointed individually at each port of call.
-The group employs an advanced credit control system to assess the creditworthiness of its Charterers, preferring to work with reliable, First-Class Charterers worldwide.
-Depending on market conditions and opportunities, ships are chartered either on Spot Charters or Time Charters.
-The In-house Chartering and legal division are highly experienced in selecting the most appropriate Standard Charter Party Forms for each situation.
+• Public Diversified Shipping Group: A Public Diversified Shipping Group may operate as a holding company controlling more than 100 ships of different types and sizes, each owned by separate single-ship subsidiaries.
+Financial control may be centered at the group’s New York headquarters, while technical management, crewing, operations, and Chartering are handled from lower-cost maritime centers such as Athens.
+If the group is listed on Nasdaq, ownership may be dominated by institutional investors and the group may be closely monitored by shipping analysts, investment funds, banks, and public shareholders.
+After resisting a major takeover attempt, management may face pressure to improve return on capital employed.
+Chartering may be handled through a combination of In-house Shipbrokers and Competitive Shipbrokers.
+Ship Agents may be appointed separately at each port call.
+The group may use advanced credit control systems to assess Charterer reliability and prefer First-Class Charterers worldwide.
+Depending on market conditions, its ships may be fixed on Spot Charters, Time Charters, or longer-term contracts.
+Its in-house Chartering and legal departments may be experienced in selecting appropriate Standard Charter Party Forms for each trade.

 SHIP MANAGEMENT